ncruces/go-sqlite3/README.md

 to synchronize access to database files.
 OFD locks are fully compatible with process-associated POSIX advisory locks.

-On BSD Unixes, this module may use
+On BSD Unixes, this module uses
 [BSD locks](https://man.freebsd.org/cgi/man.cgi?query=flock&sektion=2).
-BSD locks may _not_ be compatible with process-associated POSIX advisory locks.
+On BSD Unixes, BSD locks _should_ be compatible with process-associated POSIX advisory locks.

 ##### TL;DR

-In all platforms for which this package builds, it should be safe to use it to access databases concurrently, from multiple goroutines, processes, and with _other_ implementations of SQLite.
+In all platforms for which this package builds out of the box, it should be safe to use it to access databases concurrently, from multiple goroutines, processes, and with _other_ implementations of SQLite.